Vocational Rehabilitation in California (For Injuries Before 2004)

 No, California law does not permit vocational rehabilitation benefits to be traded for cash.

 If your injury causes permanent partial disability and you do not return to work for your employer within 60 days of the termination of temporary disability, you will be eligible for a supplemental job displacement benefit in the form of a nontransferable voucher for educational-related retraining or skill enhancement, or both, at a state approached or accredited school.
+It’s always best to consult with a Sacramento Workers Comp attorney at our firm regarding your claim benefits.
+We offer free consultation, contact us today.

 The amount of the voucher for the supplemental job displacement benefit will be as follows: